 Rules must also be reasonable and must be consistent with the Act, the declaration and the by-laws.

 To pass, repeal or amend a rule, a board of directors needs to circulate the rule to the owners for a period of at least 30 days.
 The notice to owners must advise them that they have the right to requisition a meeting of the owners to submit the proposed rule to a vote of the owners.
 If no meeting is requisitioned within 30 days, the rule becomes enforceable.
-If a meeting is requisitioned, the rule becomes valid and enforceable unless at least 50% of the units participating at the meeting (in person or by proxy) approve it.
+If a meeting is requisitioned, the rule becomes valid and enforceable unless at least 50% of the units participating at the meeting (in person or by proxy) vote against it.

 Each of the declaration, by-laws and rules have a different purpose and are amended pursuant to a different mechanism, requiring a different level of support by the owners.
 Each of them, however, are equally enforceable.
 Owners and occupants have an obligation to abide by the Act, the declaration, the by-laws and the rules.
 Similarly, owners are entitled to require that others comply by them.
 The Corporation must take all reasonable steps to ensure such compliance.